-The national gender pay gap statistics published by the Australian Government’s Workplace Gender Equality Agency in September 2015 shows the current gender pay equity gap nationally sits at 17.9% and has hovered between 15% and 19% for the past two decades.
+The national gender pay gap statistics published by the Australian Government’s Workplace Gender Equality Agency in August 2019 show the gender pay equity gap nationally sits at 14 per cent, the lowest it has been for two decades after hitting a high of 18.5 per cent in November, 2014.

-Self identified General Practice Medical Services who contributed to the data identified a greater than 34% pay gap between male and female employees.
+Self-identified General Practice Medical Services who contributed to the data identified a greater than 37 per cent pay gap between male and female employees, up from 34 per cent in 2015.
 Significantly this gap was present in the base salary for reporting General Practice Medical Services.

 The NTCER supports gender pay equity at the base and percentage rates by setting one rate for all registrars.